 Less than hour from the San Francisco Golden Gate Bridge, you will find the historic town of Sonoma and thee famous wineires.
 Buena Vista is the oldest winery in Sonoma and an historic landmark.
 Just a short distance away is the second oldest winery in Sonoma, Gundlach Bundchu, now in its sixth generation of family ownership.
-Sebastiani Vineyards is located near the Plaza and has a new tasting facility.
-Don’t pass up a visit to the Plaza.
-It’s filled with interesting shops plus the Sonoma Cheese Factory where you can get a picnic lunch.
+Make sure you call the winery and book a time for wine tasting.

 On route to these wineries, a suggested spot to pick up a picnic lunch is the Sonoma Cheese Factory on the Plaza at 2 Spain Street.
 Best picnic spot is Gundlach Bundchu